-When compared to the greatest DSLR options available, the restricted focusing capabilities of mirrorless cameras used to be a major drawback of these types of cameras.
-This status quo has been steadily undermined, with Sony leading the fight; specifically, the A7 III and A9, both of which boast outstanding focusing systems that are capable of delivering high levels of performance.
+Compared to the most excellent DSLR options available, the restricted focusing capabilities of mirrorless cameras used to be a significant drawback.
+However, this status quo has been steadily undermined, with Sony leading the fight, precisely the A7 III and A9, which boast unique focusing systems capable of delivering high-performance levels.

-After the launch of the EOS R, it became Canon’s responsibility to develop an autofocus system that could compete with the company’s DSLR bodies and that could also match the performance of its mirrorless competitors.
-The EOS R has Canon’s Dual Pixel on-sensor focusing technology, which provides over 5655 AF points and covers 88 percent of the frame horizontally and 100 percent of the frame vertically.
+After the launch of the EOS R, it became Canon’s responsibility to develop an autofocus system that could compete with the company’s DSLR bodies and match the performance of its mirrorless competitors.
+As a result, the EOS R has Canon’s Dual Pixel on-sensor focusing technology, which provides over 5655 AF points and covers 88 percent of the frame horizontally and 100 percent vertically.

-When compared to Canon’s full-frame DSLRs, which have the majority of their AF points grouped closer to the center of the frame, the sheer number of focus points offered by this camera is particularly appealing.
+Compared to Canon’s full-frame DSLRs, which have most of their AF points grouped closer to the center of the frame, the sheer number of focus points offered by this camera is particularly appealing.
 Notably, the focus is supposed to function down to -6 EV when used with an f/1.2 lens and -3 EV when used with an f/2.8 lens.
-Additionally, Canon says that a large number of adapted EF lenses should focus without any issues when used with the EOS R.
+Additionally, Canon says many adapted EF lenses should focus without issues when used with the EOS R.

-Because there is no dedicated AF joystick, you will need to shift your AF points about by using the touchscreen, the control knobs, or the cross-keys on the four-way directional pad.
+Because there is no dedicated AF joystick, you must shift your AF points by using the touchscreen, the control knobs, or the cross-keys on the four-way directional pad.

-You have an incredible amount of flexibility over the selection of individual AF points when you use the four-way directional pad, but since there are so many of them, it can take a significant amount of time to move your AF point across the picture field.
+You have incredible flexibility in selecting individual AF points using the four-way directional pad.
+Still, since there are so many of them, moving your AF point across the picture field can take a significant amount of time.

-Your best chance is to utilize the touchscreen on the back of the camera, which gives you the ability to swiftly tap to relocate the autofocus area or drag it across the frame to the region you want it to be in.
+Your best chance is to utilize the touchscreen on the back of the camera, which allows you to swiftly tap to relocate the autofocus area or drag it across the frame to the region you want it to be in.

-The touchscreen functions as a touchpad when you are composing through the viewfinder, which enables you to shift your autofocus points around without ever having to remove your eye from the electronic viewfinder (EVF).
-You may pick the touch and drag AF settings from the camera menu by going to the AF1 tab and clicking there.
+The touchscreen functions as a touchpad when composing through the viewfinder, which enables you to shift your autofocus points around without ever having to remove your eye from the electronic viewfinder (EVF).
+In addition, you may pick the touch and drag AF settings from the camera menu by going to the AF1 tab and clicking there.

-This gives you the ability to choose between “absolute” placement and “relative” positioning, both of which I have previously discussed to you.
-When using the screen as a touchpad, you have the option of selecting how much of the screen will remain active (for example, I left my active touch area to the default Right side of the touchscreen so that my nose wouldn’t inadvertently move the AF points while using the EVF).
-This option can be found in the same menu as the option for using the screen as a touchpad.
+This allows you to choose between “absolute” placement and “relative” positioning, which I previously discussed.
+In addition, when using the screen as a touchpad, you have the option of selecting how much of the screen will remain active (for example, I left my active touch area to the default Right side of the touchscreen so that my nose wouldn’t inadvertently move the AF points while using the EVF).
+This option can be found in the same menu as using the screen as a touchpad.

 Autofocus in a Single Shot